ibm-cloud-docs/containers/cli-ks-plugin.md

 :    Required: The name or ID of the cluster.

 `--admin`
-:    Optional: The **Administrator** Platform role is required to use this option.
+:    Optional: The **Manager** Service role is required to use this option.
 Download the TLS certificates and permission files for the Super User role.
-The files are downloaded to `<user_home_directory>/.bluemix/plugins/kubernetes-service/clusters/<cluster_name>-admin`.
+The files are downloaded to `<user_home_directory>/.bluemix/plugins/kubernetes-service/clusters/<cluster_name>-<cluster-id>-admin`.
+Administrator certificates are unique to the IAM ID for the active session.
+You can verify by viewing the subject name in the downloaded certificates, which has a `CName` with the format of `CN=KubeCert#<IAM_ID>`.
 The certificates can be revoked or rotated.
-Fore more information, see [Rotating CA certificates in your cluster](/docs/containers?topic=containers-cert-rotate).
+For more information, see [Rotating CA certificates in your cluster](/docs/containers?topic=containers-cert-rotate).

 `--endpoint ENDPOINT_TYPE`
 :    Optional: Specify the type of endpoint to use to connect to the cluster.
 If you don't specify this option, the default service endpoint for your cluster is used.